 9.2 Key Personnel

-Where Key Personnel is specified, the Sub-contractor must ensure that the Key Personnel create or develop the Assets.
+To the extent that Key Personnel is specified, the Sub-contractor must ensure that the Key Personnel create or develop the Assets.

-9.3 Replacing Personnel
+9.3 Replacing Key Personnel

-(a) The Sub-contractor must:

-not replace Key Personnel without the University of Melbourne’s prior written approval unless the relevant person is unable to create or develop the Assets due to ill health or incapacity or because the person has left the employment of the Sub-contractor; and
+(a) The Sub-contractor must not replace Key Personnel without the University of Melbourne’s prior written approval unless the relevant person is unable to create or develop the Assets due to ill health or incapacity or because the person has left the employment of the Sub-contractor; and

-replace any Personnel if requested to do so by the University of Melbourne after consultation with the Sub-contractor.

-(b) If any Personnel are replaced, the Sub-contractor must do so with another appropriately qualified, knowledgeable and experienced person reasonably acceptable to the University of Melbourne.
+(b) If any Key Personnel are replaced, the Sub-contractor must do so with another appropriately qualified, knowledgeable and experienced person reasonably acceptable to the University of Melbourne.

 10. SUBCONTRACTING